magicstickuk/multisite-post-duplicator/readme.txt

 = What about Multisites on Subdomain Configurations? =

-Unfortunately we don't support sub domain configuations at this time.
+Unfortunately we don't support sub domain configurations at this time.
 You may use it to some extent, but a lot of this plugins features may produce unexpected results.
-Our plan is to introduce support for this in the near futute.
+Our plan is to introduce support for this in the near future.

 == Screenshots ==